twiddlingbits/twr-wasm/docs/api/api-c-stdlib.md

-# Standard C library
+# Standard C library for Web Assembly
+This section describes twr-wasm's support for the Standard C Library.   twr-wasm includes its own implementation of the standard C library optimized for Web Assembly and wasm running in a web browser.
+This is a core feature of twr-wasm.

+ For documentation of these functions, see the many standard C library documentation web sites.

  The following subset of the standard C library is available.
-See `twr-wasm/include` folder for more detail.
+Also see `twr-wasm/include` folder for include files.

 ## stdio.h
 ~~~